vitessio/website/content/en/docs/14.0/user-guides/schema-changes/postponed-migrations.md

 +--------------------------------------+
 ```

-Migrations executed with `-postpone-completion` are visible on `show vitess_migrations` just as normal.
+Migrations executed with `--postpone-completion` are visible on `show vitess_migrations` just as normal.
 They will present either as `queued`, `ready` or `running`, at the scheduler's discretion.
 But they will not actually make changes to affected tables.
 The column `postpone_completion` indicates that the migration will not auto-complete:

 ```sql
 mysql> show vitess_migrations like 'a1dac193_4b86_11ec_a827_0a43f95f28a3' \G